polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 At a high level, generating the metadata involves the following steps:

-- The pallets in the runtime logic exposes callable functions, types, parameters, and documentation that need to be encoded in the metadata
+- The pallets in the runtime logic expose callable functions, types, parameters, and documentation that need to be encoded in the metadata
-- The `scale-info` crate collects type information for the pallets in the runtime and builds a registry of the pallets that exist in a particular runtime and the relevant types for each pallet in the registry.
+- The `scale-info` crate collects type information for the pallets in the runtime, builds a registry of the pallets that exist in a particular runtime, and the relevant types for each pallet in the registry.
 The type information is detailed enough to enable encoding and decoding for every type
 - The [`frame-metadata`](https://github.com/paritytech/frame-metadata){target=\_blank} crate describes the structure of the runtime based on the registry provided by the `scale-info` crate
 - Nodes provide the RPC method `state_getMetadata` to return a complete description of all the types in the current runtime as a hex-encoded vector of SCALE-encoded bytes